Viatorus/emio/docs/DESIGN.md

 ## Performance

-The current benchmarks show that the formatting is round about 1.5 - 2 times slower than fmtlib.
+The current benchmarks show that the formatting is round about 1.5 - 2 times slower than fmtlib and the performance is similar to printf (e.g. for integer types).
+Scanning on the other hand is around twice as fast then scanf.
 See the benchmark tests inside the CI for more details.

 ## Class diagram